amin-aggag/drawing-notepad/README.md

 ## Known bugs

 When moving the canvas with two fingers, dots from the touch input are registered as actual drawings.
-This will be fixed soon.
+This will be fixed in a later project which is linked at the top of this README.
 For now, they can be undone and drawing can continue as usual.